 Using influencer marketing is a new and evolving marketing channel for advertisers.
 But is it good to use for self published books?
 I discuss what authors need to know, and reveal who are the best influencers to boost book sales.

-Book foreword definition: Optional short chapter in a book’s front matter providing additional information or insight about the book or the author, and written by someone other than the author.
-Learn about how to use a foreword.
+Do you know what a foreword is?
+It's an optional short chapter in a book’ that provides additional information or insight about the book or the author, written by someone other than the author.
+Learn how to use a foreword in this article.

 Lead generation nonfiction books can be great marketing tools for building your expert status in your field and might help generate sales leads.
 But I’ve seen so many entrepreneur and small business authors get overwhelmed, over-invested, and disappointed with them.
 I explain why.